International & Regional Human Rights, International Humanitarian Law, or Legal Systems Worldwide.

-This course will examine the definition of human trafficking and study a number of legal instruments (Conventions, Protocols and laws) to come to a full understanding of how human trafficking is defined.
-A discussion turns to what we actually know about human trafficking – how we measure the problem, why it is so difficult to determine just how many persons are being trafficked, and whether a person is a trafficked victim.
-The course explores the different perspectives from which we can examine trafficking – as a criminal justice and organized crime problem, but also from the perspective of supply and demand, human rights, immigration, development, poverty and gender inequality.
+This course will examine the definition of human trafficking to come to a full understanding of how human trafficking is defined and the difficulties in measuring the problem.
+The course explores the different perspectives from which we can examine trafficking – as a criminal justice and organized crime problem, but also from the perspective of supply and demand, a business model, human rights, immigration, poverty and gender inequality.

 We will examine which persons are more likely to fall prey to traffickers and how the trafficking experience impacts their lives, health and safety.
 Further study will focus on the traffickers – who they are and what is known about their modus operandi, how they recruit, transport and exploit their victims, but also how they protect their operations.

-Global patterns of trafficking and new forms of trafficking will be discussed.
-We will discuss organ trafficking and the use of child soldiers, and examine whether or not child pornography, child sex tourism, mail order brides and illegal adoptions are forms of trafficking.
+Global patterns of trafficking and new forms of trafficking will be discussed: organ trafficking and the use of child soldiers, and whether or not child pornography, child sex tourism, mail order brides and illegal adoptions are forms of human trafficking.

 The course ends with a discussion of organizations that are active in the fight against human trafficking and what measures – from prevention, victim protection, prosecution and partnerships – are necessary to eradicate human trafficking.

-1) an understanding of the phenomenon of human trafficking: how this differs from human smuggling and the implications it has for trafficked victims;
+an understanding of (perspectives to explain) human trafficking: how this differs from smuggling;

-2) knowledge of methods and techniques to determine the extent of human trafficking and why it is so difficult to accurately measure the phenomenon;
+knowledge of methods to determine the extent of human trafficking and the difficulty in accurately measuring the phenomenon;

-4) insight into patterns of trafficking, those who fall prey to traffickers and the markets in which they are exploited in different countries and regions of the world;
+insight into patterns of trafficking, the victims and the markets in which they are exploited in different countries and regions of the world;

-5) knowledge of the process of trafficking and those who recruit, transfer and exploit trafficked persons – from individual traffickers to networks and organized criminal enterprises;
+knowledge of the process of trafficking – from individual traffickers to networks and organized criminal enterprises;

 Once available, timetables will be published here.